fooplugins/fooconvert/readme.txt

 The source code for this plugin is available publicly on GitHub [here](https://github.com/fooplugins/fooconvert).

 == Changelog ==

+= 1.2.2 =
+* Date Updated : 11 Jul 2025
+[//]: # fs_premium_only_begin
+* New : Updated the PRO templates to use new blocks.
+* New : Added Signup block for capturing signup forms.
+* New : Added Countdown block for countdown timers.
+* New : Added Coupon block for easily copying coupon codes.
+[//]: # fs_premium_only_end
+* Fixed : multiple bugs and issues found when testing.
+* Updated to Freemius SDK 2.12.1

 = 1.2.1 =
 * Date Updated : 8 Jun 2025